I THE ORIGINS AND EVOLUTION OF DATA PRIVACY LAWS

 i Which laws will apply to my franchise arrangement?

 One of the key challenges facing any international franchise relationship will be for companies to work out which data protection laws will be applicable to their business arrangements.
 Outside Europe, privacy laws tend to be country-specific (e.g., Australia, Argentina and Taiwan), state-specific or applied to specific sectors (e.g., financial services, health or marketing services).
 However, such laws can apply on the basis of where the individual is located rather than where the organisation that is processing their data is based (this is especially true for many Asian countries).
-Within Europe, the current legislation is the Data Protection Directive 95/46/EC (the Directive), which applies to all Member States of the European Economic Area (EEA) including the EU Member States, Norway, Iceland and Liechtenstein.
-However, on 25 May 2018, the General Data Protection Regulation (GDPR) comes into force and will be directly effective across all EU Member States, where it will replace existing data protection laws, as well as having broader territorial application.
-The GDPR has a wide territorial scope and will apply to organisations based outside the EU if they monitor or offer goods and services to individuals in the EU.
-The GDPR will increase the obligations on those who process personal data, and individuals will have stronger rights.
-There will also be significantly tougher powers of enforcement for national data protection authorities, with powers to fine organisations up to €20 million or 4 per cent of their total worldwide annual turnover for infringements of the new rules.
-The remainder of this chapter will focus on the changes that the GDPR will bring compared to the existing Directive.
+Within Europe, the GDPR has a wide territorial scope and applies to organisations based not only within, but also outside the EU if they monitor or offer goods and services to individuals in the EU.
+The GDPR increases the obligations on those who process personal data, and individuals will have stronger rights.
+It contains significantly tougher powers of enforcement for national data protection authorities, with powers to fine organisations up to €20 million or 4 per cent of their total worldwide annual turnover for infringements.
+The remainder of this chapter focuses on the main obligations under the GDPR.

 These rules will be more relevant as franchisors and franchisees look to engage customers across a variety of channels.
-For example, if a franchisor wants the right to control the e-marketing campaigns to all customers, its franchisees are likely to be required to share access to customer databases with it as a matter of course.
-If so, the parties will need to think carefully about the relevant consents that may be required.
-These rules will also be relevant to organisations involved in targeted advertising programmes or who are interested in profiling their customers based on their online behaviour and browsing activities.
+For example, if a franchisor wants the right to control the e-marketing campaigns to all customers, its franchisees often have to provide access to their customer databases as a matter of course.
+If this is the case, the parties need to think carefully about the relevant consents that may be required (particularly given the tougher requirements for obtaining valid consent under the GDPR).
+These rules are also relevant to organisations involved in targeted advertising programmes or that are interested in profiling their customers based on their online behaviour and browsing activities.

-Loyalty schemes are another area where the rules may apply.
-In particular, organisations will need to be clear who is participating in the scheme and whether they have appropriate consents to be able to contact the customers.
+Loyalty schemes are another area where the rules can apply.
+In particular, organisations need to be clear who is participating in the scheme and whether they have appropriate consents to be able to contact the customers.

-While the Directive only applies to data controllers established in the EEA and that process personal data in the context of that establishment, the GDPR will further extend the reach of EU data protection laws: it will apply to data controllers and data processors that have EU establishments and where personal data are processed in the context of such establishments (whether or not the actual data processing takes place in the EU).
-The GDPR will apply to controllers and processors that are not established in the EU but where they process personal data about EU data subjects in connection with (1) the offering of goods or services (payment is not required) or (2) the ‘monitoring’ of their behaviour within the EU (this would include tracking individuals online to create profiles, including where this is used to take decisions to analyse or predict personal preferences, behaviours and attitudes).
+As mentioned above, the GDPR further extends the reach of EU data protection laws: it applies to data controllers and data processors that have EU establishments and where personal data are processed in the context of such establishments (whether or not the actual data processing takes place in the EU).
+The GDPR also applies to controllers and processors that are not established in the EU but that process personal data about data subjects in the EU in connection with (1) the offering of goods or services (payment is not required) or (2) the 'monitoring' of the data subjects' behaviour within the EU (this would include tracking individuals online to create profiles, including where this is used to take decisions to analyse or predict personal preferences, behaviours and attitudes).

 ii Who and what is covered by the European data protection rules?

-The data controller is ‘the natural or legal person, public authority or agency or any other body which, alone or jointly with others, determines the purposes and means of the processing’.
+The controller is 'the natural or legal person, public authority or agency or any other body which, alone or jointly with others, determines the purposes and means of the processing'.
 It is clear that franchisors will be data controllers in respect of the personal data they process.
-In many cases, the franchisees will also be independent data controllers with separate obligations to meet applicable privacy law requirements as they will also determine the purposes and the means of the processing.11 The roles the parties play, however, is not always clear-cut and there may be circumstances in which the franchisees are acting as data processors (i.e., people – other than employees of a data controller – who process personal data on behalf of a data controller and have no independent control over the personal data).
-This distinction is important as most obligations in the Directive fall on data controllers.
-However, even though franchisees may be independent data controllers, franchisors will still need to put controls in place (in the franchise agreement) to protect the customer data belonging to the ‘brand’.
+In many cases, the franchisees will also be independent data controllers with separate obligations to meet applicable privacy law requirements as they will also determine the purposes and the means of the processing.12 The roles the parties play, however, is not always clear-cut and there may be circumstances in which the franchisees are acting as processors (i.e., people – other than employees of a data controller – who process personal data on behalf of a data controller and have no independent control over the personal data).
+This distinction is important as more obligations fall on controllers under the GDPR.
+However, even though franchisees may be independent data controllers, franchisors will still need to put controls in place (in the franchise agreement) to protect the customer data belonging to the 'brand' (even though this is not mandated by the GDPR).
 For example, a franchisor may, while protecting the IP in any customer database, wish to consider ensuring that the customer data are the confidential information of the franchisor and can only be used for the purposes of the franchise business, thereby ensuring that the data are destroyed or returned to the franchisor on termination of the franchise arrangement.
-Under the GDPR, direct obligations and liability placed will be placed upon data processors for the first time.
-This will include obligations to: (1) document their processing activities (both with the controller and more generally); (2) cooperate with supervisory authorities; (3) implement appropriate security; (4) designate a data protection officer (if applicable); (5) notify the controller of any security breaches; and (6) comply with the international data transfer rules.
-Breach of these obligations could expose the processor to compensation claims from individuals and administrative fines under the GDPR.
-There are also specific provisions relating to joint controllers, requiring them to document arrangements and risk joint and several liability.
+Under the GDPR, while processors have fewer direct obligations, they are required (for the first time) to: (1) document their processing activities (carried out on behalf of the controller); (2) cooperate with supervisory authorities; (3) implement appropriate security; (4) designate a data protection officer (if applicable); (5) notify the controller of any security breaches; and (6) comply with the international data transfer rules.
+Breach of these obligations can expose the processor to compensation claims from individuals and administrative fines under the GDPR.
+There are also specific provisions under the GDPR relating to joint controllers, requiring them to have arrangements in place determining their roles and responsibilities and risking joint and several liability.

-Personal data are broadly defined and will include information relating to a directly or indirectly identifiable natural person (i.e., an individual, not a company).
-This will include details such as name, postal address, email address, as well as facts and opinions held about an individual.
-Customer data, employee data and business contact data (including details held about franchisees) will all be caught by the definition.
-However, truly anonymous data, such as aggregated statistics, are not regulated by the Directive or the GDPR.
-Some data are to be regarded as sensitive and can only be processed under strict conditions.
-Such data include racial or ethnic origin, political opinions, religious or other beliefs, trade union membership, health, sex life, and the commission of offences and related proceedings.
-The GDPR retains a similar definition but also makes it clear that certain categories of online data may be personal such as online identifiers, device identifiers, cookie IDs and IP addresses.
-The categories of sensitive data are also extended to cover genetic and biometric data.
+Personal data are broadly defined and include information relating to a directly or indirectly identifiable natural person (i.e., an individual, not a company).
+This includes details such as name, postal address and email address, as well as online identifiers, device identifiers, cookie IDs and IP addresses.
+Customer data, employee data and business contact data (including details held about franchisees) are caught by the definition.
+However, truly anonymous data, such as aggregated statistics, are not regulated by the GDPR (but pseudonymous data is still treated as personal data).13 Some data are to be regarded as special categories of data and can only be processed under strict conditions.
+Such data include racial or ethnic origin, political opinions, religious or other beliefs, trade union membership, health, sex life or sexual orientation, genetic data and biometric data used for the purposes of uniquely identifying a natural person.

-Personal data will be caught by the Directive and the GDPR if they are processed wholly or partly by automated means (broadly speaking, on computer) or in certain structured paper files.
-This would therefore include personal data captured online via social media and apps.
-The GDPR defines a ‘filing system’ as any structured set of personal data that is accessible according to specific criteria, whether centralised, decentralised or dispersed on a functional or geographic basis.
+Personal data are caught by the GDPR if they are processed wholly or partly by automated means (broadly speaking, on computer) or in certain structured paper files.
+This would therefore include personal data captured online via social media and apps, as well as CCTV and voice recordings.
+The GDPR defines a 'filing system' as any structured set of personal data that is accessible according to specific criteria, whether centralised, decentralised or dispersed on a functional or geographic basis.

-The Directive and the GDPR will apply to any operations performed on personal data, from collection through to transfer, disclosure, storage and destruction.
+The definition of processing is broad under the GDPR and applies to almost any operations performed on personal data, from collection to transfer, disclosure, storage and destruction.

 iii What are the main obligations under European data protection laws for franchisors or franchisees to consider?